 We charge you for this fee at cost and then pay the fee to the secretary of state on your behalf when forming your Nebraska business.

-No, reports in Kentucky are due every other year.
+No, reports in Nebraska are due every other year.
 You can find out more on the compliance page for your state.

 It depends on various factors including: